onqtam/headjack/docs/quotes_and_notes/UNSORTED.md

 imagine a concept map/graph where you can track your progress with comprehending it - there could be competing videos/texts that explain different parts of it and to different degrees, and depending on how much of the videos you've watched your progress of concept comprehension could be updated automatically.
 You could get notified when new nodes in the graph emerged or if there were other changes, or if new explanatory content was made available.

+We need to make whatever is most necessary to be as optimal as possible and as widely available as possible and as affordable as possible.

+The smartest ape that can theorize on the essence of quasars can’t figure out basic shit in governance like how not to have the incentive to lie and degrade the social fabric

+The biggest game is what we put in the heads of people

 The larger the trust network - the smaller per capita necessary for defence - trending towards 0